Capital Project

 About the Project

-In an effort to ease congestion in the heart of town and prepare for future growth, the City of New Albany is constructing an extension of Market Street northeast of the Village Center to connect with Dublin-Granville Road and US-62.
+To ease congestion in the heart of town and prepare for future growth, the City of New Albany has worked to complete the extension of Market Street northeast of the Village Center, creating a new connection to Dublin-Granville Road and US-62.

-As you travel east on Market Street leaving the Village Center, what is currently a dead end at Reynoldsburg-New Albany Road will become a roundabout.
-We plan to extend Market Street northeast from that future roundabout to connect with Dublin-Granville Road.
-Third Street between Dublin-Granville Road and US-62 will also be reconstructed to provide a seamless flow of traffic from the new Market Street extension to US-62.
+As travelers head east on Market Street from the Village Center, the former dead end at Reynoldsburg-New Albany Road has been transformed into a roundabout.
+From there, the new Market Street extension continues northeast to Dublin-Granville Road.
+Third Street, between Dublin-Granville Road and US-62, has also been reconstructed, providing a seamless flow of traffic from the Market Street extension to US-62.

-Our goal with this extension is to relieve current traffic congestion in the Village Center and accommodate future increases in traffic volume.
+This new roadway network is designed to relieve traffic congestion in the Village Center while accommodating future increases in traffic volume.

-Another major component of the project is the addition of a scenic overlook.
-Thanks to collaboration between the City and The New Albany Company, visitors will be able to observe a beautiful new water feature and wetland plantings.
+A key feature of the project is the scenic overlook, made possible through collaboration between the City and The New Albany Company.
+Visitors can now enjoy views of a new water feature and wetland plantings, enhancing the natural character of the area.

 Latest News